gurkirt/FPN.pytorch1.0/README.md

 ## Performance

-There is a variation of standard network where feature of loclisation and classification heads are shared.
+There is a variation of the standard network where the features of localisation and classification heads are shared.

 Dataset | Backbone | Type | #Anchors | mAP@0.5 % |
 |----|   :---: |     :---: | :---:  |  :---: |